-Installing The Defibtech Data Card (DDC card) (Optional)
+3.5 Installing the Defibtech Data Card (DDC Card) (optional)

-The Defibtech Data Card ("DDC card") is used to store event and audio information collected by the AED.
-All DDU-2300 AEDs will operate without DDC cards and will still store critical event information internally.
-DDC cards may be reviewed with a separate Defibtech PC-based software package.
-(Refer to the "DefibView II" section in Chapter 8 of this manual.)
+The Defibtech Data Card (DDC card) is used to store event and audio information collected by the AED.
+All DDU-2200 AEDs will operate without DDC cards and will still store select event information internally.
+Information stored on the DDC card is retrievable with a separate Defibtech PC-based software package (refer to the "DefibView" section in Chapter 8 of this manual).

 Before installing the DDC card, ensure the AED is turned OFF.
-Locate the data card/USB port access door on the right hand side of the unit.
+Locate the data card/USB port access door on the right-hand side of the unit.
 Open the data card/USB port access door by slightly pushing and then sliding the door down to release the latch.
 The door will spring open.
-Insert the DDC card, into the thin slot in the side of the AED centered above the USB port opening, notched end first, label side up until it clicks into place.
+Insert the DDC card into the thin slot in the side of the AED centered above the USB port opening, notched end first, label side up, until it clicks into place.
 The card should be flush with the surface of the slot.
 If the card does not push in all the way, it may have been inserted upside down.
 In that case, remove the card, flip it over, and try inserting it again.